dddrrreee/cs140e-24win/labs/4-cross-checking/README.md

      integer using the `cksum` program.
 You can quickly determine if you get the same result as your partner(s) by just comparing this integer.
   - `make checkoff` will compute all the checksums.
+  - `make check` compares to old .out files.

+You should compare to your partner and work through the tests.

 ##### Making  code behave the same on illegal inputs